Therapy dog: History

 Dogs have been utilized as a therapeutic resource by many medical professionals over the last few centuries.
 In the late 1800s, Florence Nightingale observed that small pets helped reduce anxiety and improve recovery in children and adults living in psychiatric institutions.
 Sigmund Freud began using his own pet dog to improve communication with his psychiatric patients in the 1930s.
 More recently, Elaine Smith established the first therapy dog organization in 1976 after observing positive effects of dogs on hospital patients during her work as a registered nurse.
 Assistance Dogs International followed in 1986, with the merger of several organizations.

-Franklin K. Lane, Secretary of the Interior at the time, proposed utilizing dogs with psychiatric patients at St Elizabeth's Hospital in Washington, DC in the year 1919.
+In 1919, Franklin K. Lane, the U.S. Secretary of the Interior at the time, proposed utilizing dogs with psychiatric patients at St. Elizabeth's Hospital in Washington, D.C.
 Florence Nightingale also contributed ideas to the future field of Animal Assisted Therapy (AAT).
-She discovered that patients of different ages living in a psychiatric institution were relieved from anxiety when they were able to spend time with small animals.
+She discovered that patients of different ages in a psychiatric institution were relieved from anxiety when they were able to spend time with small animals.
 Freud believed that dogs could sense certain levels of tension being felt by his patients.
 Freud also used his dog to improve communication with his patients.
 He felt as if his patients were more comfortable talking to his dog at first and this opened up doors for them to later feel more comfortable talking to him.
 Boris Levinson, an American child psychiatrist, was one of the first to write about animal therapy, specifically with dogs as a tool to facilitate work with a child client.
 Dr. Levinson found the dog's presence helped his pediatric clients with positive focus, communication, and allowing the initiation of therapy, and shared this information with the medical world in 1961.
 About 10 years later, psychiatrists Sam and Elizabeth Corson at Ohio State University Psychiatric Hospital used Levinson's findings to expand this form of therapy to adults.
 The use of therapy can also be attributed to Elaine Smith, a registered nurse.
 While a chaplain and his dog visited, Smith noticed the comfort that this visit seemed to bring the patients.
 In 1976, Smith started a program for training dogs to visit institutions, and the demand for therapy dogs continued to grow.